sgvhak/rover-web/index.md

 Currently using the following URL, until we figure out a domain name.  [http://bit.ly/sgvhak_rover](http://bit.ly/sgvhak_rover)  You can contact us at the following email address: `sgvhakrover at gmail dot com`

+# May 2026
+We have been building the rover and exhibiting at maker faires and such things.
+We are in the home stretch with our rover build, and will finally get to the software part.
+In the meantime, we have learned a lot about how to build the rover with students, as well as the gotchas of building the rover ourselves.
+We are lucky enough to have Bobert as our reference model in this final stretch of installing the wiring and checking the mechanical part of the build.

 # A Rover's Tour of JPL
 Just for fun, we did a [A Rover's Tour of JPL](https://photos.app.goo.gl/5oCEGBRYethgrxN69), a photo story of special JPL tour for Achille's rover, Raf.
 I'm really proud about how it turned out.